Updated: Jan 10

-SUPERSPONSORS are teams with whom the HLLTC has cross-promotional/support partnerships.
-Visit the HLLTC to learn how to become a "SUPERSPONSOR".
+SUPERSPONSORS are teams with whom the Overclocking Alpha has cross-promotional/support partnerships.

 The health and vitality of a gaming community are determined not just by the number of players in the base but by the number (and quality) of teams in the wider gaming community.
 This is not true for all games, of course.
 Single-player and many Co-op games don't have teams, and so the need for partnerships doesn't exist.
 But it is certainly true for team-oriented games like Squad, Post Scriptum, and Hell Let Loose.
 And it's especially true for games that are still in development yet open to the public.